microsoft/WhatTheHack/010-AzureDevOps/Student/Challenge-03.md

 ## Learning Resources

-We are just scratching the surface of what is offered in Azure for Infrastructure as Code, if you are interested in learning more there are multiple What the Hacks focused on Azure Infrastructure as Code:
+We are just scratching the surface of what is offered in Azure for Infrastructure as Code, if you are interested in learning more, there are multiple What the Hacks focused on Azure Infrastructure as Code:
 - [Infrastructure As Code: Bicep](../../045-InfraAsCode-Bicep/README.md)
 - [Infrastructure As Code: ARM & DSC](../../011-InfraAsCode-ARM-DSC/readme.md)
 - [Infrastructure As Code: Terraform](../../012-InfraAsCode-Terraform/Student/readme.md)